-The trademark is notable as there have never been any recent movements surrounding the release that is 26-year-old, and the name was not made available outside Japan.
+The trademark is notable as there have never been any recent movements surrounding the 26-year-old release, and the name was not made available outside Japan.

 It’s only through enthusiast translation while the game is playable in English now.
-Released in September 1994, back when Square Enix was known as Square and collaborated with Nintendo to make one of Mario’s more quirky experiences.
+She was released in September 1994, back when Square Enix was known as Square and collaborated with Nintendo to make one of Mario’s more quirky experiences.

-Live A Live is an RPG that had lots of ambitious concepts at the time and was the directorial debut of Chrono Trigger manager Takashi Tokita.
+Live A Live is an RPG that had lots of ambitious concepts and was the directorial debut of Chrono Trigger manager Takashi Tokita.

-One of the most notable of these concepts is that the game has prior to having them play two final scenarios that tie the tales together, players play through seven tales that are seemingly unrelated.
+One of the most notable of these concepts is that before having them play two final scenarios that tie the tales together, players play through seven seemingly unrelated stories.
 It’s the theory players today might be more acquainted with through games like Octopath Traveler.

-Live A Live is an RPG published for Super Famicom in September 1994 in Japan, in addition to the directorial debut of Chrono Trigger director Takashi Tokita.
+Live A Live is an RPG published for Super Famicom in September 1994 in Japan and the directorial debut of Chrono Trigger director Takashi Tokita.